 - Family Conflicts or Turmoil

 - Sexual and/or Physical Abuse or assault

 What Can I Expect in Counseling?

 - Counseling Services is interested in your personal, academic, and intellectual growth.
 Some students meet with their counselor on a weekly basis, some on a bi-weekly basis, and others at varying intervals.

-- In these 50-minute sessions, you and your counselor talk about what is causing you distress currently and explore ways to understand and alleviate these concerns.
-Each student is permitted 10 sessions for each academic year.
+- In these 50-minute sessions, you and your counselor talk about what is causing you to distress currently and explore ways to understand and alleviate these concerns.

 David L. Wirt, M.Ed., LPCC-S